stevenleeg/geemusic/README.md

 **This Skill was developed to only work on devices (Echo, Dot, Tap etc) using English(US) on a Amazon US account** This is due to the Skill using features from the [Developer Preview of the ASK Built-in Library](https://developer.amazon.com/blogs/post/Tx2EWC85F6H422/Introducing-the-ASK-Built-in-Library-Developer-Preview-Pre-Built-Models-for-Hund).
 Which frustratingly has only been made available to developers in the US (edit: six months later and there is still no access for UK/DE).

-There is a workaround for English(UK) users (Amazon UK account) if they setup the Skill slightly differently, instructions are included below.
+There is a workaround for English(UK) and Japanese users if they setup the Skill slightly differently, instructions are included below.

 This language issue only affects the Echo/Amazon side of things and not your Google Music account [#100](https://github.com/stevenleeg/geemusic/issues/100)